JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

     - performing invasive procedures such as cannulation was most challenging.
   - For example, one day, a patient complained during the procedure.
 - (환자와의 트러블로 서론)
-  - One day, a patient complained during the procedure and
+  - One day, a patient complained during cannulation and
     - refused to receive my treatment.
 - (본론)
   - Of course, I understood that he experienced discomfort(컴) during the procedure.